level-down/internal/CoC_propsals/kailana.md

 ## Don't be afraid to report the positive
 Did someone make a positive contribution to the project or otherwise?
 Please tell us about their progress.
 We'd love to hear it.

+## Acknowledgements
+[Write Speak Code] (https://www.writespeakcode.com/code-of-conduct/) and [Open Source Guide] (https://opensource.guide/code-of-conduct/) provided the inspiration for this code of conduct.